 And just like buying lottery tickets, everyone hopes the next box will have a winner.
 Or at least not be too disappointed.

 I always think of birds when I think of curiosity, and sure enough, the last page of the article talks about this.

 While this behavior may not fit the definition of human trait curiosity, the fact that the “curiosity gene” found in great tit birds related to dopamine is significant.

 Couple things here: why would it not fit the definition of human curiosity?
 That’s silly.
-And it’s not just great tit birds — It’s most birds, I’ve observed.
-And since birds are the most delicate and vulnerable animal, the risk is far higher for them…and yet they can’t resist taking a chance to learn more!
+And it’s not just in great tit birds — It’s most birds, I’ve observed.
+And since birds are the most delicate and vulnerable animal, the risk is far higher for them when they take a chance on a new place, food, etc…and yet they can’t resist taking a chance to learn more!

 Curious to learn more about me?
 Please share this column!